ASPIRE Configuration

 System Overrides

-As an example, suppose you want to change the ray temp_dir variable when working on a specific machine.
-By creating $HOME/.config/ASPIRE/config.yaml with the following contents on that machine, ASPIRE’s configuration utility will overload the temp_dir directory from a /tmp/ray folder to /scratch/tmp/ray.
+As an example, suppose you want to change the common section’s numeric and fft variables to enable GPU acceleration when working on a specific machine.
+By creating $HOME/.config/ASPIRE/config.yaml with the following contents on that machine, ASPIRE’s configuration utility will overload the numeric and fft settings.

 Override Configuration Directory